Posts

 SQL Server 2025

 Microsoft announced some updates to SQL Server 2025 at the keynote and in other breakout sessions.
-While it is still in private preview, it was easy to see how anyone who could write T-SQL could leverage models and vectors without knowing much about vectors or algorithms.
-GraphQL will allow developers to hit API endpoints to consume data like most other APIs.
-JSON will be treated as a 1st class citizen with its data type and indexes to help developers access their JSON data quickly and easily.
+While it is still in private preview, it was easy to see how anyone who could write T-SQL could leverage models and vectors without needing extensive knowledge of vectors or algorithms.
+GraphQL will enable developers to access API endpoints and consume data, similar to most other APIs.
+JSON will be treated as a first-class citizen, with its data type and indexes, to help developers access their JSON data quickly and easily.

-With SQL Server 2025, you can mirror your data to Microsoft Fabric with Zero ETL, zero code, our OneLake, and near real-time mirroring at no additional cost and without enabling change data capture.
-This combined will help reduce your total cost of ownership.
-There will be no more extra compute costs for Availability Groups; just continue to utilize your Fabric compute.
+With SQL Server 2025, you can mirror your data to Microsoft Fabric with Zero ETL, zero code, our OneLake, and near real-time mirroring at no additional cost, without requiring change data capture.
+This will help reduce your total cost of ownership.
+There will be no additional compute costs for Availability Groups; continue to utilize your Fabric compute.

-The key takeaway is that Microsoft continues investing in making SQL Server more accessible from the ground to the cloud.
+Server more accessible from the ground to the cloud.
 SQL Server will continue to make it easier to help you utilize your data inside and outside the relational platform.

 Other notable features

-Autoscale Billing for Spark—optimize Spark job costs by offloading your data’s extraction, load, and transformation to a serverless billing model.
+Autoscale Billing for Spark optimizes Spark job costs by offloading your data’s extraction, load, and transformation to a serverless billing model.

-Command-line interfaceFabric CLI is now in preview.
+Command-line interface Fabric CLI is now in preview.
 Built on fabric APIs, it is designed for automation.
 There will be less clicky-clicky and more scripts that you can version control.

-API and Terraform Integration—Automate key aspects of your fabric platform now by utilizing Terraform.
+API and Terraform Integration Automate key aspects of your fabric platform now by utilizing Terraform.
 If you have used it with Azure, get ready to use it with Fabric as well.

-CI/CD enhancements—With Fabric’s git integration, multiple developers can frequently make incremental workspace updates.
+CI/CD enhancements.
+With Fabric’s git integration, multiple developers can frequently make incremental workspace updates.
 You could also utilize variable libraries and delivery pipelines to help get your changes vetted and tested quickly through your various testing environments.

-User Data Functions—Fabric user data functions is a platform that allows you to host and run applications on Fabric.
+User Data Functions Fabric user data functions is a platform that allows you to host and run applications on Fabric.
 Data engineers can write custom business logic and embed it into the fabric ecosystem.

 Statistics That Caught My Attention